ansys/pyaedt/doc/source/EDBAPI/SimulationEdb.rst

 EDB setup
 =========
-These classes are the containers of Setup Classes in EDB for both HFSS and Siwave.
+These classes are the containers of ``setup`` classes in EDB for both HFSS and Siwave.

 .. code:: python